py5coding/py5book/how_tos/use_processing_libraries.md

 ## JavaFX

 The tools described on this page provide an avenue for using Processing's JavaFX renderer.
-The code and libaries for JavaFX are quite large so they must be installed separately.
+The code and libraries for JavaFX are quite large so they must be installed separately.

 Once installed, you can use the JavaFX renderer.
 It provides excellent 2D graphics without the use of OpenGL.